avivshaked/absee/README.md

 ### Variant Provider
 A variant provider is a service or a method that should return a variant based on an assignment key mapping, and/or a condition or set of conditions.
-The service, should always return the same variant for a specific assignment key and condition outcome.
-It is not an imperative, but usually A/B test need a constant for the results of an experiment to mean anything.
+The service should always return the same variant for a specific assignment key and condition outcome.
+It is not an imperative, but usually A/B tests need a constant for the results of an experiment to mean anything.
 Here's an example; If the assignment key is a customer id then for a specific customer id, the same variant name should always be returned by the variant provider service.